-As a freelance designer and visual artist, Turner has created music videos and visual campaigns for a wide range of musicians including Benee, Heavy Chest, and Lola.
-They produced visuals for Benee’s 2023 Coachella performance and contributed to the visuals for her international tour.
-With over a decade of experience, Turner’s music video portfolio spans genres from hip hop and pop to electronica and experimental rock.
+As a freelance designer and visual artist, Turner has produced music videos and visual campaigns for musicians including Benee, Heavy Chest, and Lola, including visuals for Benee’s 2023 Coachella performance and her subsequent international tour.
+With over a decade of experience, Turner’s design and moving-image work spans hip hop, pop, electronica, and experimental rock.

-Also an accomplished musician, Turner has released two EPs (Some Days, Thank You For Your Time) and a full-length debut album, Insect (2019), followed by several tours across Aotearoa and Australia.
-Their highly anticipated sophomore album is scheduled for release in 2025.
+Also an accomplished musician, Turner has released two EPs, Some Days and Thank You For Your Time, and the full-length debut album Insect (2019), followed by tours across Aotearoa and Australia.
+A sophomore album is forthcoming.

 Email: stowaway101@gmail.com